 The e-commerce sector is highly competitive, and new entrants into the market may be attracted by the relative under-penetration of the online retail space in France and elsewhere in Europe compared to other markets.
 Customers have a broad range of retail choices online and offline, and we expect competition in e-commerce to continue to increase because the internet facilitates competitive entry, thereby enhancing the ability of smaller, new, or lesser-known entrants to compete.

-We currently compete, and expect to increasingly compete, with both e-commerce platforms becoming pure marketplace players and omni-channel retailers developing their online presence through marketplace solutions due to the acceleration of online retail activity resulting from the pandemic.
-In addition to competition from established market participants, we could face competition from new e-commerce players that enter the French market or the other markets in which we operate, or seek to operate, as well as from consolidation of existing competitors or entrants spun off from larger competitors.
-New and enhanced technologies, including search, web and infrastructure computing services, digital content, and mobile applications, could increase the intensity of the competition we face.
+We currently compete and expect to increasingly compete with our main competitor Amazon, but also with: